paypal/paypal-here-sdk-android-distribution/README.md

 * Signature entry UI and transmission
 * Receipt destination UI and transmission

-Before calling process payment api please make sure all of the following is done properly
+Before calling process payment API, please make sure to:

-1. Implement the interface `TransactionController`
+1. Implemeint `TransactionController` Interface
 2. Call `PayPalHereSDK.getTransactionManager().beginPayment()` as described in the above step "Creating Invoice and Beginning Payment"

 Once the above steps are completed then call process payment of the transaction manager